ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.0.1

+- Fix so elvia subscripion key is stored as credential
+- Fix bug on config for strategy nodes.
+Config was not saved properly.
+- Remove double output bug, and better handling when hoursOn > period

 ## 3.0.0

 - Deprecating old Power Saver node, adding multiple new nodes.